appujet/Ibuki/README.md

 - Cases you may want to try Ibuki
   - You want something that runs natively on your system without additional overhead

+## Sources

+- [x] Youtube
+  - Support is available via `RustyPipe`, and `Ytdlp` support will be added in future
+- [x] Deezer
+  - Only search is supported, link loading is wip `dzisrc:` `dzisearch:`
+- [x] Http
+- [ ] Soundcloud

+> Support for more sources will come in future as I free more time to work on this project.
+Feel free to open a PR if you want to implement a new source

 ## Downloads